Chadtech/Complicated-Form-Demo-in-Elm/readme.md

 # So whats this?

 This is a form, written in Elm.
-Its meant to just stand as an example for how a fairly complicated form could be done.
-By design its meant to _not_ be abstract and decoupled from the main application architecture, but still be scalable.
+Its meant to just stand as an example for how anyone could choose to do a fairly complicated form project.
+By design the form logic meant to _not_ be abstract and decoupled from the main application architecture.
+Its meant to be open and refactorable which I think leads to maintainability and scalability.

 The UI is dead simple, and the form only has 6 fields, but to make it maximally complicated Ive added every bell and whistle, so hopefully if you want a form with a particular bell or whistle you can see how it could be done in this repo.
 Heres the spec of the form :